Early 1973, in response to an article printed in the 'Messenger'

 at other schools.

 There are still some of us “oldies” from the 70’s who still proudly hold Club membership.
-Jan Creek (Patron & Life Member), Robyn Rogers (Life Member), Josie Eiffe (Life Member) and the late Pauline Crawford (Life Member).
+Jan Creek (Patron & Life Member), Robyn Rogers (Life Member) and Josie Eiffe (Life Member).

 Life Members In Memoriam